All About Ella’s Face Painting Business

 Do you or Bart stay with her during the events?

-Sometimes yes, sometimes no. Just depends on the event, time of day, etc. Often her sisters will go along with her too.
+Sometimes yes, sometimes no. Just depends on the event, location, time of day, etc.

 How does she find events to book?

-She’s had a few people reach out after I mentioned it on Instagram and she also passes out business cards any time she does face paint and people have reached out because of those.
+She’s had people reach out after I mentioned it on Instagram, she also passes out business cards any time she does face paint, she searches for all the local farmers and craft markets, and she has worked hard to make her website and Google listing come up when people search for face painters.

 How much of your time does it take?